Low-Dose Naltrexone (LDN) in Sandy, UT

 • Improve mood: Combination LDN weight loss medications trigger an increase in serotonin and dopamine production, which decreases anxiety and stress and reduces emotional eating.

-Depressive Disorders:
+Depressive Disorders

 Patients with depressive disorders are constantly seeking information regarding various treatment modalities that might help ameliorate symptomatology and improve their mood.
 The use of low-dose naltrexone (LDN), as based on the plausible hypothesis that depression is associated with central nervous system (CNS) inflammation while LDN can decrease inflammatory responses.

 Proposed mechanism of action: LDN, as referenced by naltrexone doses between 1 mg and 5 mg daily, binds non-selectively to all opioid receptors antagonistically but extremely transiently.
-Short duration of this receptor-ligand interaction leads to a paradoxical downstream increase in endogenous endorphins and enkephalins.
+The short duration of this receptor-ligand interaction leads to a paradoxical downstream increase in endogenous endorphins and enkephalins.
 These in turn exert regulatory control on a subset of opioid receptors-the zeta, or opioid growth factor receptors-which are mainly expressed on immune cells.
 When intermittently activated, they inhibit cell proliferation.

-Chronic Pain:
+Chronic Fatigue

 Naltrexone is used as an off-label treatment in low doses for several chronic immune-modulated disorders in many countries.
-Although only small-scale clinical trials have been performed, these suggest efficacy in several diseases including Crohn’s disease, fibromyalgia and Gulf War Illness.
+Although only small-scale clinical trials have been performed, these suggest efficacy in several diseases, including Crohn’s disease, fibromyalgia, and Gulf War Illness.
 Despite numerous internet reports of response to low-dose naltrexone (LDN), no clinical trials exist in people with chronic fatigue syndrome.
-This condition is characterized by chronic profound fatigue, post exertional malaise, pain and autonomic and neurocognitive disturbances.
-This series of three case reports compiled by people with long-term ill-health due to chronic fatigue syndrome shows the range of responses they observed when taking LDN, from life changing to a reduction in some symptoms only.
+This condition is characterized by chronic profound fatigue, post-exertional malaise, pain, and autonomic and neurocognitive disturbances.
+This series of three case reports compiled by people with long-term ill-health due to chronic fatigue syndrome shows the range of responses they observed when taking LDN, from life-changing to a reduction in some symptoms only.
 Treatment doses ranged from 4 to 12mg.
-Clinical trials may be warranted to explore the potential use of naltrexone in people with these debilitating illnesses which currently have no licensed treatments available.
+Clinical trials may be warranted to explore the potential use of naltrexone in people with these debilitating illnesses, which currently have no licensed treatments available.

-Overall Conclusion:
+Overall Conclusion

 Patient Drug Information